Amsterdam, The Netherlands

 The works depict how these impressions slide over each other and yield new compositions with endless color shades.

 The development starts with the spatial objects: the so-called assemblages from the nineties and ’00s, in which dreams and associations were captured in three dimensions.
 Story-boxes which depict the idea of the apparent contradiction of reality: ‘nothing is what it seems to be’.

 The smaller story-boxes, which are documented in the book “Pamdorado”, are as a diary, a sketchbook and an associative, poetic song of praise to the world around her.
 From the everyday of litter, children’s toys, paraphernalia from markets and holidays to personal memories (wedding ring, broche of grandmother).

-The ‘Reflections’ and ‘Moving’ series for example are inspired by how the water and the air influence each other and form an endless wealth of color shades.
-‘Moving colours' is based on tree stands of plane trees.
-The 'Crocus and Narcissus' series is inspired by the structure of, sometimes modified, landscapes.
+For example: The ‘Reflections’ and ‘Moving’ series for example are inspired by how the water and the air influence each other and form an endless wealth of color shades.
+‘Moving colours’ serie is based on tree stands of plane trees.

 The series ‘Vertical City’ and ‘Twilight’ are rooted in the strict rhythm of (office) facades where the idea of space or foreground/background is not defined by shape or color, but only by the texture.
 The series ‘Shadows of pink (or white, blue, green) are reflections of the landscape in various seasons and period of the day.

 The ‘Rainy days’ works are made with acrylic painted paper and yarn in many shades of blue or green that portray the beauty of grey, wet days.
 Everything is light, we are surrounded by beauty.
 Nature is always beautiful